 Glutathione is a tripeptide, which is a molecule consisting of three amino acids linked together by chemical bonds.
 It is an important nutrient in many organisms, including plants, animals, and some bacteria.
 Glutathione has strong antioxidant properties, meaning that it protects cells from the damage that occurs when chemicals react with oxygen.
 These chemicals primarily include free radicals, but other reactive oxygen species include heavy metals, lipid peroxides, and peroxides.

-The liver biosynthesizes glutathione from the amino acids glycine, L-cysteine and L-glutamic, which are readily available from a variety of dietary sources.
-Glutatione is therefore not an essential nutrient, although it is found in many fruits, meats and vegetables.
+The liver biosynthesizes glutathione from the amino acid glycine, L-cysteine, and L-glutamic, which are readily available from a variety of dietary sources.
+Glutathione is therefore not an essential nutrient, although it is found in many fruits, meats, and vegetables.

 The biological activity is primarily due to cysteine’s sulfhydryl group, which is a sulfur and hydrogen atom at the end of a molecule.
 This group easily donates protons to other molecules, causing glutathione to be highly reactive.
 Cysteine is relatively rare compared to glutathione’s other precursors, making cysteine the rate-limiting precursor for the biosynthesis of glutathione.

 Glutathione’s value as a nutritional supplement derives from its role in the synthesis of proteins in the body.
 These proteins perform many functions relating to the synthesis and repair of tissue.
 It is particularly important for maintaining the immune system.

 The primary use of glutathione is as an antioxidant.
 Support for the immune system and heart health are also significant benefits of glutathione.

 Glutathione may help support the body’s ability to manage the oxidative stress of cells.
 It may also improve the activity of other antioxidants such as vitamins C & E.